Wolfgang Clement: Political career

 Clement started his political career with the Social Democratic Party of Germany (SPD) in 1970 and was a member of the party until 2008.
 Between 1981 and 1986, he was a spokesman for the party's federal executive board, and was also the deputy party whip between 1985 and 1986.

-In 1989, he was appointed head of the State Chancellery of North Rhine-Westphalia (NRW) by then NRW Minister President Johannes Rau’s government.
+In 1989, he was appointed head of the State Chancellery of North Rhine-Westphalia (NRW) by then NRW Minister President Johannes Rau's government.
 He relinquished this position in favor of the position of State Minister of Special Tasks for NRW after the state elections in 1990.
 After the 1995 state elections, he was the State Minister of Economics and Small Business, Technology, and Transport.

 Member of State Parliament (1993–2002)

 Clement was a member of the State Parliament of North Rhine-Westphalia from 1 October 1993 to 6 November 2002.
-Between 1994 and 2001, he was also was on the SPD State Executive in North Rhine-Westphalia (NRW), and was the deputy leader of the executive from 1996.
+Between 1994 and 2001, he was also on the SPD State Executive in North Rhine-Westphalia (NRW), and was the deputy leader of the executive from 1996.
 He became a member of the SPD federal executive board in 1995, and served until his exit from the party in 2008.